maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 * Inputs which enable student to input steps in the working.
 In particular, variable numbers of input boxes.
 * Follow a "model solution", and give feedback based on the steps used.
 E.g. identify where in the students' solution a student deviates from the model solution.
 * *done* Fix the instant validation.
 Change the Javascript in yui/input/inputs.js around stack_textarea_input.prototype.get_value = function() to not return a Maxima list.
 We need the raw input, line breaks and all, to get a proper validation of the student's answer.
 This need us to change ajax.php as well.
-* Display a teacher's answer as a worked solution, just as the input type uses.
+* *done* Display a teacher's answer as a worked solution, just as the input type uses.

 ## Interface features